 The Rev. Ann Ferris, newly appointed district superintendent of the Southwest District.

-Bishop Gary Mueller has announced the appointment of Rev. Ann Ferris to district superintendent and chief mission strategist for the Southwest District, effective July 1, 2020.
+Rev. Ann Ferris has been appointed to district superintendent and chief mission strategist for the Southwest District, effective July 1, 2020.

 Ferris is originally from Nottingham, England, and received her undergraduate degree in engineering from Cambridge University in England.
 She received her M.Div. at Wesley Theological Seminary in Washington, D.C., and was ordained as an elder in the Baltimore-Washington Conference in 2003.